mraddekarimani/ML-LAB/README.md

 # 🧠 Machine Learning Lab

-A collection of hands-on experiments and assignments designed to reinforce core concepts in Machine Learning.
-This repository covers the full ML pipeline — from data preprocessing to model training and evaluation —
-structured week-wise for an academic lab setting.
+A collection of hands-on experiments and assignments designed to reinforce core concepts in machine learning.
+This repo covers the full ML pipeline—from data preprocessing to model training and evaluation—structured week-wise for an academic lab setting.

 ---

-## 👨‍🎓 Student Information
+## 🧾 Student Details

-- **Lab Name:** Machine Learning
+- **Lab Name**: Machine Learning
-- **Name:** Addekari Manikanta
+- **Name**: Addekari Manikanta
-- **Student ID:** B200034
+- **ID**: B200034
-- **Branch & Section:** CSE - C2
+- **CSE**: C2
-- **Roll No:** 02
+- **Roll No**: 02

 ---